Sharut/CARE/README.md

 The key contributions of this work include:
 - Introducing CARE, a novel equivariant contrastive learning framework that trains transformations (cropping, jittering, blurring, etc.) in input space to approximately correspond to local orthogonal transformations in representation space.
-- Theoretically proving and empirically demonstrating that \care places an orthogonally equivariant structure on the embedding space.
+- Theoretically proving and empirically demonstrating that CARE places an orthogonally equivariant structure on the embedding space.
-- Showing that \care increases sensitivity to features (e.g., color) compared to invariance-based contrastive methods, and  also improves performance on image recognition tasks.
+- Showing that CARE increases sensitivity to features (e.g., color) compared to invariance-based contrastive methods, and  also improves performance on image recognition tasks.

 ## CARE: Contrastive Augmentation-induced Rotational Equivariance